 Custodian of Records

-The Akron-Summit County Public Library designates the Director of the Library or his or her designee to be the custodian of the records.
+The Akron-Summit County Public Library designates the Executive Director of the Library or his or her designee to be the custodian of the records.

 Our Mission: The Akron-Summit County Public Library provides resources for learning and leisure, information services, meeting spaces, and programs for all ages that support, improve, and enrich individual, family, and community life.